knoppys/scp-bookings/README.md

 Changelog

+V3.8.1
+- Updated the listings tables due to incompatibility with UK Dates. included Moment.js and DatatablesMoment.js and edited the tables to use the correct date format.

 V3.5.1
 - Updated the booking confirmation emails to use the posted value from the booking form as the conditional check is already carried out function side.